Search for extraterrestrial intelligence: Fermi paradox

 The German astrophysicist and radio astronomer Sebastian von Hoerner suggested that the average duration of civilization was 6,500 years.
 After this time, according to him, it disappears for external reasons (the destruction of life on the planet, the destruction of only rational beings) or internal causes (mental or physical degeneration).
 According to his calculations, on a habitable planet (one in three million stars) there is a sequence of technological species over a time distance of hundreds of millions of years, and each of them "produces" an average of four technological species.
 With these assumptions, the average distance between civilizations in the Milky Way is 1,000 light years.

 Science writer Timothy Ferris has posited that since galactic societies are most likely only transitory, an obvious solution is an interstellar communications network, or a type of library consisting mostly of automated systems.
 They would store the cumulative knowledge of vanished civilizations and communicate that knowledge through the galaxy.
 Ferris calls this the "Interstellar Internet", with the various automated systems acting as network "servers".
 If such an Interstellar Internet exists, the hypothesis states, communications between servers are mostly through narrow-band, highly directional radio or laser links.
 Intercepting such signals is, as discussed earlier, very difficult.
 However, the network could maintain some broadcast nodes in hopes of making contact with new civilizations.

 Although somewhat dated in terms of "information culture" arguments, not to mention the obvious technological problems of a system that could work effectively for billions of years and requires multiple lifeforms agreeing on certain basics of communications technologies, this hypothesis is actually testable (see below).

 Difficulty of detection

 A significant problem is the vastness of space.
-Despite piggybacking on the world's most sensitive radio telescope, astronomer and initiator of SERENDIP Charles Stuart Bowyer noted the then world's largest instrument could not detect random radio noise emanating from a civilization like ours, which has been leaking radio and TV signals for less than 100 years.
+Despite using the world's most sensitive radio telescope, astronomer and initiator of SERENDIP Charles Stuart Bowyer noted the then world's largest instrument could not detect random radio noise emanating from a civilization like ours, which has been leaking radio and TV signals for less than 100 years.
 For SERENDIP and most other SETI projects to detect a signal from an extraterrestrial civilization, the civilization would have to be beaming a powerful signal directly at us.
-It also means that Earth civilization will only be detectable within a distance of 100 light-years.
+It also means that Earth's civilizations will only be detectable within a distance of 100 light-years.